duquesara/gamezone_analysis/README.md

 ### Marketing Channel Analysis:

-* **Direct channel dominates revenue** Approximately **85% of sales** occurred through Direct marketing channels, highlighting the impact of changes in consumer behavior.
+* **Direct channel dominates revenue** Approximately **85% of sales** occurred through Direct marketing channels, highlighting heightened exposure to shifts in consumer behavior.

 * **Product-level declines were driven by heavy reliance on Direct marketing channels.** All three top products experienced sharp revenue drops, but the impact was most pronounced for the PlayStation, which fell **64%** in Direct channel sales alone, highlighting channel-specific vulnerability.